AltahhanAi/Data_Science/docs/content/unit4/04_02i_preventing_overfitting.md

         **Return** $\mathbf{W}^{*}$

-###Regularised Multi-output Stochastic Gradient Descent for Linear Regression Model ‎with Basis
+###Regularised multi-output stochastic gradient descent for linear regression model ‎with basis

 Similarly, the above can be done on a multi-output regression.